ArdanaLabs/ardana-dollar/docs/utxo-design/vault-sm.md

 - `adminState.active`.
 - `ivTo (txInfoValidRange _) < adminState.certTokenExpiration + adminState.timestamp``
 - `adminState.collateralCurrency` must be equal to `collateralCurrency`.
-- There must be an `oracleDatum :: OracleDatum` ceritifed with a certification token for `adminState.oracleToken` with the name `oracleHash`.
+- There must be an `oracleDatum :: OracleDatum` certified with a certification token for `adminState.oracleToken` with the name `oracleHash`.
 - `ivTo (txInfoValidRange _) < oracleDatum.certTokenExpiration + oracleDatum.timestamp`.
 - `assetClassValueOf newValue collateralCurrency > oracleDatum.ratio * (borrowPrincipal + new.interest) * adminState.minCollateralRatio`.